-Locate the 10K resistor near the top of the board and to the left of the resistors that you just mounted (it will be marked "103").
-Remove ONE 10K resistor (marked "103") from the tape and solder it in place.
-Inspect the solder joints with a 10x jeweler's loupe to make sure you don't have any solder briges.
+Locate the two 10K resistors between the long row of processor pads, on the right side.
+Remove two 10K resistors (marked "103") from the tape and solder them in place.
+Inspect the solder joints with a 10x jeweler's loupe to make sure you don't have any solder bridges.

-Locate the .1 uF capacitor about 1⁄2 inch below the resistor you just soldered, it will be marked .1 uF.
-It is just above the long row of pads for the processor, and is just to the left of the spot for the LED marked "1S".
+Locate the .1 uF capacitor just to the left of the resistors you just soldered, it will be marked .1 uF.
 Remove ONE .1 uF capacitor from the tape (it will be brown), and solder it in place.
-Inspect the solder joints with a 10x jeweler's loupe to make sure you don't have any solder briges.
+Inspect the solder joints with a 10x jeweler's loupe to make sure you don't have any solder bridges.